Seeking Support for Missing Ostomate - A Personal Story

 Reply to HenryM

-Aww thanks Henry...we are all in a rocking boat and many of you long-timers are stabilizers!
+Aww thanks Henry...we are all in a rocking boat and many of you long-timers are stabilizers !

 TerryLT

 I too really hope he sees your post.
 You were so honest and expressed yourself so well.
 I can relate to where you are at with your reasoning.
 After getting my ileostomy, I remember my surgeon saying that at some point in the future they might be able to "hook me back up".
-After a few months of adjusting to it, I started wondering how a reversal would work with an ileo, as opposed to the colostomy I started out with.
+After a few months of adjusting to it, I started wondering how a reversal would work with an ileo, as apposed to the colostomy I started out with.
 I envisioned having to have a BM constantly throughout the day and night, and wondered about how the caustic nature of my output would react to the skin around my anus, especially when having to constantly be "going".
 I read about a few ileo reversals on this site, where that was a huge problem.
 I decided it wasn't a problem I wanted, and that I was happy to stay the way I am.
 Interestingly, my surgeon never brought up the subject again, and neither did I!

 Terry